metricly/metricly-docs/content/api/api-packages.md

 ## About the Packages API

-CloudWisdom's Packages API can be used to  -- .
+CloudWisdom's Packages API can be used to list, install, delete, and inspect packages in CloudWisdom.
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/packages) and by clicking the interactive buttons below.

 View the [official Github](https://github.com/netuitive-community-packages) for all Virtana (formerly Netuitive) packages.